 Many land owners didn’t understand what a hectacre was, or how much land was involved.
 The biggest concern is the chemical runoff that has seeped into the water supply.

 Chemicals sprayed on the sugar cane are starting to run into the local water supply, and without Addax drilling a well for safe water, villagers fear that they’ll die as a result.
 Many animals have eaten the foliage near the sugarcane fields and died due to the harsh chemicals used.

 If the companies took it upon them to invest in developing the local area and improving the local facilities ensuring the locals have water, shelter and food this would be a step in the right direction.
-There are a few examples where this has been the case and one development even had some of the best electric showers fitted in facilities for the local community.
+There are a few examples where this has been the case and one development even had a number of the the bristan bliss 10.5kw electric shower fitted for the local community to use.
 However in most cases, there is no development of better facilities for locals – even when land grabs are renting the land rather than mere takeover.
 One of the biggest ongoing concerns is that water supplies are often granted to these major companies.

 In 2016, when drought hit Africa, many local communities saw their drinking water diminish to near nothing.